 The monument was built in 1960 to celebrate the 500th anniversary of the death of Prince Henry the Navigator, responsible for turning Portugal into the leading maritime nation in Europe in the fifteenth century.

-Walk across the road by an underground passageway to visit CCB, a large modern complex divided into three main spaces: the meeting centre, the concert hall and the Berardo Museum (free on Saturday all day), with an impressive collection of modern and contemporary art from the 1960s to the present.
+Walk across the road by an underground passageway to visit CCB, a large modern complex divided into three main spaces: the meeting centre, the concert hall and Berardo Museum (free on Saturday all day), with an impressive collection of modern and contemporary art from the 1960s to the present.
 Browse this stunning collection and then relax in the cafés which offer great views of the surroundings.

 Just behind CCB, to the left of Jerónimos Monastery, is Calouste Gulbenkian Planetarium.
 It will take you to distant galaxies.
-If you have kids, the one-hour experience is interesting as it explains the very basics of astronomy, but you may find it outdated technologically speaking (at least at the time of writing).
+If you have kids, the one-hour experience is interesting as it explains the very basics of astronomy, although some may find it outdated technologically speaking (at least at the time of writing).

 6. Navy Museum

 Getting out of the Planetarium, Lisbon’s Navy Museum is to your left.
 Housed on the west wing of Jerónimos Monastery, this is the place to learn about the Portuguese maritime explorations through models of ships, naval uniforms and artefacts, including charts, maps and other navigation instruments.
 Check out the section devoted to the history of Portuguese fishery, including a room about the Newfoundland “Cod Campaigns” during the twentieth century.

 Walk back to the crowds on Rua de Belém, and sample the original pastel de nata, the famous custard tart at Pastéis de Belém.
 The place sells over 20,000 of these tarts daily.
-Order one, or a box of six, both at the counter or seated in the back room (if you are lucky enough to get an empty table).
+Order one, or a box of six, either at the counter or seated in the back room (if you are lucky enough to get an empty table).
 Usually sprinkled with canela (cinnamon), the tart is often accompanied with a bica, a strong espresso coffee.

 10. Coach Museum